zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

     └── spec_helper.rb
 ```

 All labs will more or less have the same structure.
-(And non-lab lessons, for
+(Non-lab lessons will still
-that matter, will still have CONTRIBUTING.md, LICENSE.md, and README.md files.)
+have CONTRIBUTING.md, LICENSE.md, and README.md files.)
+In Ruby, all labs will
-In Ruby, all labs will have a `spec` folder that contains our tests.
+have a `spec` folder that contains our tests.

 ## Code Along